scipion-chem/docs/docs/publications/scipion-chem_vds/workflows/workflow_1a28/index.rst

    :alt: vds workflow 1a28

 1) **Molecules import**
-    - **Receptor import**: 1A28 structure from dcoid dataset, corresponding to 1A28 PDB entry, the progesterone receptor linked to its ligand progesterone.
+    - **Receptor import**: 1A28 structure from `D-COID <https://data.mendeley.com/datasets/8czn4rxz68/1>`_ database, corresponding to 1A28 PDB entry, the progesterone receptor linked to its ligand progesterone.
 The ligand is removed from the original structure in order to get the receptor structure.
-    - **Small molecules import**: the 4 small molecule provided in the dcoid dataset (DOI: 10.17632/8czn4rxz68.1) are imported from local files.
+    - **Small molecules import**: the 4 small molecule provided in the `D-COID <https://data.mendeley.com/datasets/8czn4rxz68/1>`_ database (DOI: 10.17632/8czn4rxz68.1) are imported from local files.
 These include the active molecule (progesterone) and 3 decoys which have been proved not to interact with the receptor.